-The Prospect Mountain Trail is closed until late August due to construction on the summit.
-The Pinnacle Trail and the Schumann Preserve at Pilot Knob are both closed until after Labor Day due to overcrowding.
+The Schumann Preserve at Pilot Knob has re-opened to the public after being temporarily closed for several months, but the Pinnacle Trail will remain closed for the time being.
 Other than that, most trails in the Lake George area are open, to the best of our knowledge.
 To prevent overcrowding at trailheads, some parking restrictions have been implemented.
 Be sure to read and abide by all signs before you park your vehicle at a trailhead.
 You can see trail closure notices and other updates from the DEC here.

 Is Prospect Mountain Veterans Memorial Highway open?

-Prospect Mountain Veterans Memorial Highway is open daily from 10AM - 6PM, but the hiking trail is closed until late August due to construction on the mountain's summit.
-Additionally, the road and the path from the parking lot to the summit area are blocked.
+Prospect Mountain Veterans Memorial Highway is open daily from 9AM - 5PM until November 11.
 Visitors should note that there have been some changes to the highway to ensure visitor safety.
 Read about those here.